 Image Acquisition and Overlap

-- Object: circular acquisition around the object
+Circular acquisition around the object

-- Default - for all irregular and unknown image distributions
+Irregular and unknown image distributions

-For the latter two scenarios the regular structure is exploited in order to identify a minimum set of stereo models.
+For the latter two scenarios, the regular structure is exploited in order to identify a minimum set of stereo models.